 Activities at Chocolate World

 Asides from the Hershey’s Chocolate Tour ride, there’s a lot of other fun activities at Chocolate World that can either be purchased as standalone experiences or bundled.
-We did Create Your Own Candy Bar ($21.95), the Chocolate Tasting Experience ($10.95) and took a 75-minute Trolley Works tour around the town of Hershey ($13).
-You can bundle everything mentioned, including a 4D Chocolate Movie for $40 for adults and $33 for children.
-Bundles start at $15 and you can see all the Chocolate World ticket and bundle options here.
+We did Create Your Own Candy Bar ($29.95), Hersheys UnWrapped chocolate tasting experience ($18.95) and took a 75-minute Trolley Works tour around the town of Hershey ($22.95).
+You can bundle everything mentioned, including a 4D Chocolate Movie for $73.50 for adults.
+Bundles start at $42.
+You can see all the Chocolate World ticket and bundle options here.

 Create Your Own Candy Bar Experience